Aritra785/Thesis-project_biosignal-processing_with-ML/README.md

 ## Key Findings
 A multi-channel sEMG-based pipeline was developed for Bangla Sign Language gesture recognition.
-240 features were extracted from four sEMG channels.
+-240 features were extracted from four sEMG channels.
-Four feature-selection techniques were investigated.
+-Four feature-selection techniques were investigated.
-Feature sets were evaluated using 5-fold cross-validation.
+-Feature sets were evaluated using 5-fold cross-validation.
-Four tree-based classifiers were compared.
+-Four tree-based classifiers were compared.
-Extra Trees achieved the best final accuracy of 95.56%.
+-Extra Trees achieved the best final accuracy of 95.56%.
-The best Extra Trees configuration required only 31 features, substantially reducing the original 240-dimensional feature space.
+-The best Extra Trees configuration required only 31 features, substantially reducing the original 240-dimensional feature space.
-The classification framework uses only sEMG signals without additional IMU or motion sensors.
+-The classification framework uses only sEMG signals without additional IMU or motion sensors.

 ## Limitations and Future Work

 The current study focuses on static Bangla Sign Language vowel gestures.

 Several directions remain for future development:

-Evaluation of the recorded dynamic gestures
+-Evaluation of the recorded dynamic gestures
-Increasing the number of participants
+-Increasing the number of participants
-Increasing gesture vocabulary
+-Increasing gesture vocabulary
-Evaluating inter-subject generalization
+-Evaluating inter-subject generalization
-Investigating deep learning approaches
+-Investigating deep learning approaches
-Exploring real-time implementation
+-Exploring real-time implementation
-Developing wearable implementations for practical gesture recognition
+-Developing wearable implementations for practical gesture recognition

 ## Citation